 • Documentation of demonstrated need is absolutely required

-• Students in the 2nd semester or higher
+• Students in the 2nd semester or higher semester

 • Confirmation from the Faculty of the need for the learning materials